cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/01_getting_started.md

 Shieldoo allows you to connect to such services directly without having to connect to their servers first.

 ## Users
-Users in a Shieldoo Mesh network are clients that can connect to servers.
+Users in a Shieldoo Secure Network are clients that can connect to servers.

-To learn how to invite users to your Shieldoo Mesh network, see the [Users](/users/) chapter.
+To learn how to invite users to your Shieldoo Secure Network, see the [Users](/users/) chapter.

 ## Access Management Features
-The following features allow you to secure your Shieldoo Mesh network:
+The following features allow you to secure your Shieldoo Secure Network:
 - __Groups__ - A group is a mechanism that maps specific firewall rules to specific nodes (users and servers).
 - __Firewalls__ - A firewall configures rules that determine which traffic can pass between the network and its nodes (users and servers).
 - __Access Cards__ - An access card maps firewall rules and groups to specific nodes (servers and users).